Contributing Editor and Technology Coordinator

 When you were little, crying was natural.
 If you fell down while running and scraped your knee, you cried.
 If your parents didn’t let you buy the coolest new toy, you cried.
 But, somewhere along the road of growing up, you were told crying is weak, that what you’re feeling doesn’t matter, and that you should just deal with it.

 September 15 marked the beginning of Latinx Heritage Month, which recognizes the importance of Latinx culture and history within the United States.
 Three student organizations—Alianza Latina, the Society of Hispanic Professional Engineers, and Phi Iota Alpha Fraternity—have events planned throughout the month, and all students are welcome to participate in the festivities.

 Out of the many clubs promoting sustainability on campus, Terra Café is definitely the yummiest one.
 They’ve partnered with Sodexo to bring affordable and alternative dining options every Wednesday.
 Located in the Experimental Media and Performing Arts Center, Terra Café tries to use local produce as often as they can when making these meals.
-While not every ingredient is available year-round in upstate New York, they do their best to source locally.

 I spent this summer interning in New York City.
 While I loved my internship experience, I learned a lot about myself and the city outside of working hours.
 This was a new playground for me—one with different swings and slides than the ones I was used; my childhood in New Hampshire nor my college years in upstate New York had prepared me for a bite of the biggest apple.